4d-go-mobile/check-workflow/README.md

 # check-workflow

+This project aims to describe continous integration using [github workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow) on form and formatters.

 ## Workflow

-To ensure code quality two types of tools are executed on code: linter to lint and compiler to build
+To ensure code quality two types of tools are executed on code: linter to lint and compiler to build.

 ### ✅ lint